knice/inquiry.ucsc.edu/source/_articles/2020-21/what-are-your-pronouns.md

 the gender and sexual diversity movement, and what his research reveals about it.

-**What's behind the emerging embrace of gender and sexual diversity?** I think the real, decisive change we see is related to information---how people access and control it.
+**What's behind the emerging embrace of gender and sexual diversity?** I think the real, decisive change we see is related to information&mdash;how people access and control it.
 In the 20th century, we looked to science, doctors, and medicine as sources of expertise on these topics.
 And because we were limited to that basis of how knowledge was constructed